Humanovus

 A journey through

-The curriculum follows the great chapters of human civilization — era by era, culture by culture.
-Rooted in the Western tradition, it reaches beyond it: into the Islamic world, into Asia, into the Americas — wherever civilizations have shaped, challenged, and transformed one another.
-Each chapter focuses on a specific period, approached as a whole: its texts, its works, its ideas, its language.
+The curriculum traces the great ages of history — era by era, across the civilizations that have shaped human thought.
+Each chapter is approached as a whole: its texts, its works, its ideas, its language.
 Students don't learn about history.
 They enter it.

 Mnemon